filecoin-project/specs/data-propagation.md

 The filecoin network needs to broadcast blocks and messages to all peers in the network.
 This document details how that process works.

-Both block headers and message references are propagated using the [gossipsub libp2p pubsub router](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub).
+Messages and block headers along side the message references are propagated using the [gossipsub libp2p pubsub router](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub).
 Every full node must implement and run that protocol.
 All pubsub messages are authenticated and must be validated before being propagated further.

-The Data itself is propagated through bitswap and can be fetched through it.
-Every full node must implement and offer the bitswap protocol.
+Further more, every full node must implement and offer the bitswap protocol and provide all Cid Referenced objects, it knows of, through it.
+This allows any node to fetch missing pieces (e.g. `Message`) from any node it is connected to.
+However, the node should fan out these requests to multiple nodes and not bombard any single node with too many requests at a time.
+A node may implement throttling and DDoS protection to prevent such a bombardment.

 ## Bitswap